gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.3.0/install/01_prepare_installation.md

 See [here](../34_https_certs/) for more details on how the certificates are used during installation.

 ## MySQL Database (Optional)
 Gitpod uses a MySQL database to store user data.
 By default Gitpod ships with a MySQL database built-in.
-If you operate your own MySQL database (which we'd recommend in a production setting) you can use that one:
+If you operate your own MySQL database (which we'd recommend in a production setting) you can use that one.
+You have the following options:

 * Integrated database: If not disabled, this MySQL database is installed in a Kubernetes pod as a part of Gitpod’s Helm chart.
 The database uses a Kubernetes PersistentVolume.
 We do not recommend using this option fo a production setting.